Ma-Lab-biophysics/DeepAllo/README.md

 frame; 50 frames).
 It exists so the pipeline can be exercised end to end in seconds, and it is not sufficient to reproduce the published results.

-Full trajectories are not distributed through GitHub.
-To reproduce the paper, obtain them from the external archive and create `./Trajs/<state>/` locally.
+To reproduce the paper, obtain the full trajectories from the external archive and create `./Trajs/<state>/` locally.
 Place the full trajectories and corresponding `topology.pdb` files in each state directory, then change `TRAJS_DIR` in `scripts/config.py` from `examples/Trajs` to `Trajs`.
-The bundled demonstration files under `examples/Trajs/` should remain unchanged.